courtois-neuromod/cneuromod-things/THINGS/glmsingle/code/glmsingle/README.md

 ------------
 ## Step 8.
 Export betas averaged per image in HDF5 file

-Average trialwise beta scores estimated with GLMsingle modelD (FITHRF_GLMDENOISE_RR) per stimulus image, and save scores as one 1D arrays of flattened voxels per image in one .h5 file per subject.
+Average trial-wise beta scores estimated with GLMsingle modelD (FITHRF_GLMDENOISE_RR) per stimulus image, and save scores as one 1D arrays of flattened voxels per image in one .h5 file per subject.

-The number of repetitions, and the number of blank trials (no reccorded button press), are also saved with each image's mean voxelwise betas.
+The number of repetitions, and the number of blank trials (no recorded button press), are also saved with each image's mean voxel-wise betas.
+Note that blank trials are excluded from the image-wise signal averaging.

-The script also performs validations on trialwise metrics from ``*events.tsv`` files, subject-specific image-to-number mappings, and the design matrices given to GLMsingle.
+The script also performs validations on trial-wise metrics from ``*events.tsv`` files, subject-specific image-to-number mappings, and the design matrices given to GLMsingle.

 Launch the following script for each subject
 ```bash